mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 <figure>
   <img src="http://placehold.it/640x480" alt="video of quick blending bursts">
-  <figcaption>By barely touching the iPad's screen while you swipe it fast, you can create blends that aren't as harsh.</figcaption>
+  <figcaption>[Video of quick burst blending] By barely touching the iPad's screen while you swipe it fast, you can create blends that aren't as harsh.</figcaption>
 </figure>

 <div class="notice-warning" markdown="1">